pablichjenkov/macao-sdk/README.md

  This root Coordinator will be created when the hosting Activity is created and will persist configuration changes using the **OrientationPersister** class which internally uses the **Android ViewModel** from components architecture.
- If your Activity extends FlowActivity override the method bellow.

  **Coordinators should not know about Android Framework classes**, a Coordinator has dependencies